Germany’s G7 presidency

 Which states make up the G7?

-Besides Germany, the group includes France, Great Britain, Italy, Japan, Canada and the USA.
+Besides Germany, the group includes France, United Kingdom, Italy, Japan, Canada and the USA.
 In addition, the European Union attends all of its meetings.
 The group of states is not an international organisation, however, but an informal forum – which is why the country that holds the presidency for one year has a particularly important role to play.
 It also organises the summit of the heads of state and government.

 How did the G7 come about?